-The longevity of plate tectonics on Earth (see section "Initiation") calls us to ask several questions: Has the character of plate tectonics changed with time?
+The longevity of plate tectonics on Earth (see Section 4.3.1) calls us to ask several questions: Has the character of plate tectonics changed with time?
 Can we observe long-term patterns in the Earth's expression of plate tectonics?
 How will plate tectonics change in the future?
 Answering these questions requires us to look deeply into the geological record to understand the time history of plate tectonics.
-This effort has led to several advancements in our understanding of how ocean-plate tectonics (section "Dynamics Behind Plate Tectonics") evolves over time as it interacts with Earth's interior dynamics.

-Observations from palaeomagnetism have shown us that the continents were once assembled together in a "supercontinent."
-The existence of this most recent supercontinent, which we now know as Pangea, was inferred from the earliest ideas about continental drift (see section "The Discovery and Development of Plate Tectonics").
-The details of its breakup during the past 200 My have been described by tectonic reconstructions (Fig. 4), which provide us with plate configurations of the past that do not exist today.
+This effort has led to several advancements in our understanding of how ocean-plate tectonics (Section 3) evolves over time as it interacts with Earth's interior dynamics.
+Observations from palaeomagnetism have shown us that the continents were once assembled together in a "supercontinent".
+The existence of this most recent supercontinent, which we now know as Pangea, was inferred from the earliest ideas about continental drift (see Section 1.3).
+The details of its breakup during the past 200 million years have been described by tectonic reconstructions (Figure 4), which provide us with plate configurations of the past that do not exist today.
 These "snapshots" of our planet at past times tell us a great deal about the underlying processes that control plate motions, including the speeds and sizes of plates that are possible, the forces that drive the plates, and how the plate dynamics change over time.

-Beyond the overall breakup of Pangea, we have been able to deduce a few long-term patterns in plate tectonic behavior.
+Beyond the overall breakup of Pangea, we have been able to deduce a few long-term patterns in plate tectonic behaviour.
 First, plates with long subduction zones tend to move faster than those without, and plates with large continents tend to move more slowly than ocean-dominated plates.
 These trends can be explained by slab pull driving plate motions while increased basal drag beneath continents may slow them down (van Summeren et al., 2012).
 Oceanic plates may move up to about 20 cm/a for short periods of time, and continent-dominated plates may move up to about 10 cm/a (Zahirovic et al., 2015).
-Plates approaching these "plate tectonic speed limits" tend to have unusual and short-lived forces that act upon them, such as a "push" from a rising mantle plume that may have been acting on India prior to its collision with Asia about 70 Ma (Cande and Stegman, 2011).
+Plates approaching these "plate tectonic speed limits" tend to have unusual and short-lived forces that act upon them, such as a "push" from a rising mantle plume that may have been acting on India prior to its collision with Asia about 70 million years ago (Cande and Stegman, 2011).

-If we look at the overall patterns of global plate motions, instead of the speeds of individual plates by themselves, we find some interesting patterns.
+If we look at the overall patterns of global plate motions, instead of the speeds of individual plates by themselves, we find some interesting patters.
 For example, we find that on average the plates are currently diverging away from both Africa and the central Pacific.
-This makes sense because Africa is surrounded by a ridge system and the Pacific hosts the East Pacific Rise, which is world's fastest spreading ridge (Fig. 3A).
-This pattern of plate divergence is also consistent with images of the mantle from seismic tomography (Fig. 6), which show subducted slabs around the Pacific and seismically slow velocities in the mantle beneath the central Pacific and Africa.
-If we infer that downwelling and upwelling are associated with slabs and slow seismic velocities, respectively, then the broad-scale upwelling beneath Africa and the Pacific is consistent with the overall motion of the plates away from these areas (Conrad and Behn, 2010).
-Furthermore, analysis of tectonic reconstructions shows that Africa and Pacific locations of overall plate divergence seem to have remained relatively stationary for the past 250 My (Conrad et al., 2013).
+This makes sense because Africa is surrounded by a ridge system and the Pacific hosts the East Pacific Rise, which is world's fastest spreading ridge (Fig. 3a).
+This pattern of plate divergence is also consistent with images of the mantle from seismic tomography (Fig. 7), which show subducted slabs around the Pacific and seismically slow velocities in the mantle beneath the central Pacific and Africa.
+If we infer that downwelling and upwelling is associated with slabs and slow seismic velocities, respectively, then the broad-scale upwelling beneath Africa and the Pacific locations of overall plate divergence seem to have remained relatively stationary for the past 250 million years (Conrad et al., 2013).
 This suggests that two broad-scale upwellings, beneath the central Pacific and Africa, have remained stable for a long period of Earth's history, despite major tectonic changes at the surface, such as the breakup of Pangea.